 Before you apply:

-You can also use the Retirement or DROP Application (R0732H) form to apply; however, the preferred method is to apply in miAccount.
-We recommend that you submit your retirement application and mail photocopies of your proofs to the Michigan Office of Retirement Services (ORS) at least three months before your retirement effective date.
-Since we cannot pay retroactively, you could end up losing benefits if you apply after the month you terminate employment.
+We recommend you submit your retirement application and mail photocopies of your proofs to the Michigan Office of Retirement Services (ORS) at least three months before your retirement effective date.
+You will not get retroactive benefits if you file more than 12 months after you become eligible for pension payments.

 What you will need